ciscoheat/dataclass/README.md

 final name : Option<String>;
 ```

 To avoid the null check completely, specify a default value for the field.
+Just remember that the default value will **not** be tested against any validators.

 ```haxe
 @:validate(name.length > 1)